rohithegde/rohithegde.github.com/_posts/2021-03-19-azure-infrastructure-as-code.md

 ---
 layout: post
-title: "IaC for Azure"
+title: "Infrastructure as Code tool for Azure"
 #category: general
-tags: [microsoft, ignite, azure, cloud, iac, infrastructure, code, terraform, ansible, devops]
+tags: [microsoft, ignite, azure, cloud, iac, infrastructure, code, terraform, ansible, devops, biscep, arm]
 comments: true
 ---
 In a hurry ?
 Please skip to the part you want with the index below.